Blind-led accessibility work, explained like a person

 Accessibility portfolio

-See how I test, write findings, and make sense of accessibility issues in real situations.
+See how I test, write findings, and make sense of accessibility problems in situations that feel real.

-This is the page for hiring managers, collaborators, or anyone who wants something more concrete than a resume bullet list.
+This is for hiring managers, collaborators, or anyone who wants something more concrete than a claim to care about accessibility.

 • Case-study style reviews and real findings